IJuanTM/simpl/README.md

 #### Npm scripts

-The following scrips are included in the `package.json` file:
+The following scripts are included in the `package.json` file:

 * `dev` - Runs the `watch` and `live` scripts in parallel
 * `watch` - Runs the `watch:scss` and `watch:ts` scripts in parallel